kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 CODING
 ------------
 Inside info.plist we’ll add an entry called URL types.
 Then we’ll add a URL scheme, which will be that callback URL.

+[show adding to plist]

 Next we'll navigate our App Delegate.
 We’ll add a handler for when that callback occurs and let OAuthSwift know to handle that specific URL.

      func application(_ app: UIApplication, open url: URL, options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {